At a Glance

 Birdlife:

 During winter, the wetlands host hundreds of ducks including Gadwall, American Wigeon, American Black Duck, Bufflehead and Hooded and Red-breasted Merganser; Snow Geese and Tundra Swan can also be present in large numbers.
-Summer brings a wide variety of sandpipers, gulls, terns and coastal specialties such as Saltmarsh and Seaside Sparrow, Black Skimmer, Tricolor Heron, Glossy Ibis, and Short-billed Dowitcher.
-This is a reliable site for rails; King, Virginia and Clapper Rail are present and often heard.
+Summer brings a wide variety of shorebirds, gulls, terns, and coastal specialties such as Saltmarsh and Seaside Sparrow, Black Skimmer, Tricolor Heron, Glossy Ibis, and Short-billed Dowitcher.
+This is a reliable site for rails; King, Virginia, and Clapper Rail are present and often heard.
 During spring and fall migration, the wooded road edges can host flocks of warblers and other passerines.

 Parking: